If you have heard of Korean beauty (K-beauty) before, you may know that Korean women and men take skin care very seriously.

 And one of the first tips I offer is to spend enough time cleansing.

 Spending extra time cleansing as much as spending time on putting on make-up is the first step to having glowing skin.

 I typically spend about 5 minutes to put on my make-up, but spend 10-15 minutes cleansing.

 My daily cleansing routine includes:

-- Step 4 (OPTIONAL) – Take 1-2 pieces of kombu (soaked in room temperature water for 20-30 mins) and gently massage the face.
+Step 4 (optional) – Take 1 piece of kelp or “dashima” (soaked in room temperature water for 20-30 mins) and gently massage the face.